 A northwest native, Dr. Woodruff has been caring for children in the South Puget Sound for nearly twenty years.
 She received her undergraduate degree from Seattle University, and her MD from the University of Washington.
 She trained in pediatrics in the Bay Area, at Mt.
 Zion Hospital, Stanford, and University of California San Francisco.
 She serves on the Board of Directors for the Food Connection Food Bank and the Pierce County Library Foundation, and is the Board President for Friends of Pediatrics Northwest.

-Ron provides direct support to new and established Reach Out and Read programs.
-He works collaboratively with programs to ensure that the systems and resources are in place to support the delivery of a Reach Out and Read program that has fidelity to the proven program model.
+Ron provides direct support to new and established Reach Out and Read programs and ensures that the systems and resources are in place to support the delivery of a Reach Out and Read program that has fidelity to the proven program model.
+He also establishes collaborative relationships with medical providers and staff at multiple medical systems and collaborates with partners in the field to expand early learning opportunities across the state.
 Ron joined Reach Out and in Read in 2013 with experience supporting student success and childhood literacy first with the Washington Reading Corps as an AmeriCorps member then, most recently, as the Associate Program Director of the Community Schools Collaboration (CSC) in the Tukwila and Highline School Districts.
 At CSC he worked with families and K-12 students to provide expanded learning, family engagement, health services, and literacy, numeracy and homework support in the Road Map region of South King County.
 Ron received a BA in Fine and Studio Arts from UCLA, and an MFA from University of California, Irvine.